As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 27. What was the most fun you had this year?

-When asking this question, consider the company you were with, the activity, and what mindset you were in when this fun occurred.
-Maybe you had a dream come true or maybe it was just a realization you came to about being happy while participating in a routine activity.
+When asking this question, consider the company you were with, the activity, and your mindset when this fun occurred.
+Maybe you had a dream come true, or maybe it was just a realization you came to about being happy while participating in a routine activity.

-Were you surprised at the thought that you were having fun?
-Make sure you include elements of this event in your future plans!
+Were you surprised to find that you were having fun?
+Make sure to include elements of this event in your future plans!

 28. What three words sum up the theme of this year?

 Condensing the year into a mere three words won't be easy.
-It requires that you look at the year as a whole, as well as individual highlights.
+It requires that you look at the year as a whole and individual highlights.
 You may be surprised at how many good things happened that allowed your focus to stray away from the lesser moments.

-Yet, you may have had one major event that took all your strength and courage to get through.
-Look over the year's events with a non-judgmental view and ask yourself what three words appear most often.
+Yet, you may have had one major event that took all your strength and courage to overcome.
+Look over the year's events with a nonjudgmental view and ask yourself what three words appear most often.

 29. Did I improve anyone's life this year?

-A successful life is more than just how much you improve, it is also about what kind of impact you leave behind.
-Sometimes we don't even realize how much we have done to make someone's life better.
+A successful life is more than just how much you improve; it is also about what kind of impact you leave behind.
+Sometimes, we don't even realize how much we have done to improve someone's life.

-A smile or compliment given at the right moment can literally save a life.
-Maybe you didn't go out and create some major act of heroism, but think back over the year.
+A smile or compliment given at the right moment can save a life.
+Maybe you didn't go out and create some significant act of heroism, but think back over the years.

 Did you teach someone something they were struggling with?
 Did you listen to someone who was feeling alone and unheard?
 Maybe you delivered a hot meal to a neighbor who was ill or spent time volunteering at an animal shelter.
 You did make a difference, even if you may not realize it.

-30. What character trait did I find most useful this year?
+30. What character trait did I find most helpful this year?

-We often find ourselves relying on the same few character traits.
-Sometimes, it appears we need to rely on resourcefulness to get through several things in a row.
+We often rely on the same few character traits.
+Sometimes, we need to rely on resourcefulness to get through several things in a row.
 Other times, it is our ability to be a great listener or courage.
 Think back over the past year.

 Was there a particular character trait you found helped you the most throughout the year?
 Do you think it was a good thing or a negative thing that this was the most prevalent trait necessary?
 Did you find out you had a positive trait, such as calmness or strength, that you didn't realize you had?